 1. How often your server sends email messages to invalid email addresses.

 It is about your list acquisition and maintenance practices.
-Purchased email lists, harvested lists, old lists, and other lists created using not opt-in methods often contain a lot of invalid addresses.
-And even well-managed email lists may contain some invalid email addresses as people change addresses frequently.
+Purchased email lists, harvested lists, old lists, and other lists created without using opt-in methods often contain many invalid addresses.
+Even well-managed email lists may contain some invalid email addresses as people change addresses frequently.

 If your mail server often attempts to deliver messages to many invalid addresses, it will look like a spammer’s activity and your reputation as a sender will go down.